anjan011/wp-user-meta-editor/readme.txt

 If you have downloaded the plugin as .zip file, then extract the zip file content and upload the directory inside your wp-content/plugins dir.
 Once done, go to your plugins page on wp backend, and you will then be able to activate the plugin.

-Once activated you can then access the plugin fetures through Tools > WP_query generator menu item
+Once activated go to user list page (normally /wp-admin/users.php), on mouse over, each user entry row will show a new action link "Meta Editor".
+Click on the link to access meta editor page.

 == Screenshots ==

-1. Screenshot 1: Showing the parameters UI
+1. Screenshot 1: Meta Editor link in user list page
-2. Screenshot 2: Showing the generated codes sample
+2. Screenshot 2: Meta Editor view
-3. Screenshot 3: Displaying sample data preview

 == Upgrade Notice ==